Senths02/portfolio/src/content/watch-party-data.md

 iconLight: "images/group-light.svg"
 ---

-Creating a watch party experience - for users to explore a new way of safeguarding and managing the data they collect along the way.
+A watch party experience - for users to explore a new way of safeguarding and managing the data they collect along the way.
 <br>

 ![GATSBY_EMPTY_ALT](images/watch-party-data/together_data_pod_hero_hoz.png)